 4. Registering a domain

 After you’ve safely and successfully found an available domain name (as explained in 3rd chapter), now is the time to register it.
-For example I’ll be using Namecheap registrar (affiliate link), but the principle is the same for all.
+For example I’ll be using Namecheap registrar (affiliate link), but the principle is the same for all (my experience with Namecheap, and with Porkbun domain registrars).
+A separate post explains how to transfer a domain from one domain registrar to another.

 Log in if you already have an account.
 If not, when you go to paying, you will be asked to fill in your data and create an account.
 Make sure you use your real data and a strong password.
 As far as domain registration is concerned, each domain registrar user interface has domain search bar, usually in the middle-top part of the screen: